rumstil/eqlogparser/readme.md

 }
 ```

 LogRawEvent represents the common traits every log line has: a date and a text string.
-This is not very useful yet, but it keeps us from spraying date parsing and substring copying code all over the place and does a very basic check that the line is even a proper EQ log line.
+This is not very useful yet but it serves as an input for all the other event parsers.

 We then pass the LogRawEvent to a bunch of parsers to see if one of them recognizes it.
 In this case LogHitEvent parser will and returns a new LogHitEvent event: